Helix Midnight mattress review in brief

 For the standard models, there's a 10-year warranty (this increases to 15 years for the Luxe and Elite).
 Realistically, you should be replacing your mattress every 7-10 years anyway.

 We highly rate the Helix Midnight mattress, but mattresses are subjective – you’ll have a different experience depending on your height, weight, sleeping style and a range of other factors.
 So to build a more rounded picture of what this mattress is like to sleep on, we researched hundreds of user reviews online to see what other people say about the Helix Midnight.

-On the Helix website, the Midnight mattress has an average of 4.5 out of 5 stars from over 5,000 user reviews (November 2022) – with nearly 3,900 five-star reviews.
+On the Helix website, the Midnight mattress has an average of 4.5 out of 5 stars from over 6,000 user reviews (May 2023) – with over 4,300 five-star reviews.
 There's no way to filter according to a reviewer's sleep style or body type, but you can input search terms that'll help you find what you need.